subhash744/Prompt-autocomplete/PRIVACY_POLICY.md

 🔒 Short version: We collect zero data.
 Everything you save stays on your device only.
 No servers, no accounts, no tracking.

 1. Who We Are
-Prompt Autocomplete is a Chrome browser extension that helps you save, organize, and reuse prompts on AI platforms including ChatGPT, Claude, Gemini, Grok, DeepSeek, Perplexity, Microsoft Copilot, Meta AI, Mistral, Google AI Studio, NotebookLM, Lovable, Bolt, Anything, Rork, Emergent, v0, and StackBlitz.
-The extension is an independent product and is not affiliated with OpenAI, Anthropic, Google, xAI, Microsoft, or any other AI company.
+Prompt Autocomplete is a Chrome browser extension that helps you save, organize, and reuse prompts across AI platforms.
+The extension is an independent product and is not affiliated with any AI company.

 2. Data We Collect
 We collect absolutely no personal data.
 The extension does not collect, transmit, store remotely, or share any information about you or your activity.
 Specifically, we do not collect:
 - Your name, email address, or any account information
 - The prompts you save or type
-- Your browsing history or activity on any AI platform
+- Your browsing history or activity on any platform
 - Usage statistics, analytics, or crash reports
 - IP addresses or device identifiers
 - Any form of personally identifiable information